-Our climate political advocacy program assists member businesses to identify and act on opportunities to advocate for better climate policies.
+Our climate political advocacy program assists member businesses in identifying and acting on opportunities to advocate for better climate policies and understand the political landscape.
 By understanding the legislative process and keeping informed on relevant legislation, businesses are in a position to be well-informed advocates for climate change policy that is better for small business and the local community.

 Ready to get started making your business more sustainable?
 We’ll help you every step of the way.
 Our approach balances member education and dialogue with public officials.
 We have three engagement levels that vary in time-commitment and difficulty.
 We call the the engagement levels “Crawl, Walk, and Run”.
 Click below to learn about actions you can take at each level.